Hugius/FabiEngine3D/doc/MODEL_EDITOR.md

 - You can create/edit/delete AABB entities for the model entities.
 - Every created model entity can be placed in a world.
 - Every created AABB entity is bound its parent model entity.
+- The ID of a new model entity cannot contain spaces or `@` signs.
+- The ID of a new AABB entity cannot contain spaces or `@` signs.

 ## 2. Controls